 When the Exchange EDB file is too big, you can move the mailbox database to a different location after dismounting it.
 Exchange Management Console can be utilized to perform this action.
-To dismount the database, select the Mailbox, then right click on it and after that make the selection of the Dismount Database option.
+To dismount the database, select Mailbox, then right click on it and select the Dismount Database option.
 To transfer the mailbox database, follow the steps:

 Change database size specifications